Educational Visits Policy 2024.docx

 Moving forwards together to a positive future.

 The responsible people for the implementation of the policy are the Headteacher, Miss S Damerall and the School Business Manager, Mrs R Smith.
 The policy will be reviewed annually by the Headteacher in consultation with staff.
-The Employer is KS Education Limited of which the Headteacher, Miss S Damerall and Deputy Headteacher, Miss K Willacy are Directors.
+The Employer is KS Education Limited of which the Headteacher, Miss S Damerall, and Deputy Headteacher, Miss K Willacy are Directors.

 ALL STAFF INVOLVED IN EDUCATIONAL VISITS ARE DIRECTED TO IMPLEMENT THE ARRANGEMENTS IN THIS DOCUMENT, AND TO COMPLY WITH THE POLICY.